jieyu97/mvpp/README.md

 > Chen, J., Janke, T., Steinke, F. and Lerch, S., 2022.
 Generative machine learning methods for multivariate ensemble post-processing. *arXiv preprint arXiv:2211.01345*.

+**The version of the Tensorflow library used for the code is Tensorflow 2.3, a newer version of Tensorflow may cause the code to fail. :)**

 ## Data

 The data needed for reproducing the results is publicly available: